Lake Eola Fountain to the east of Downtown Orlando. Photo taken February 18, 2008.

 Daniel Webster Western Beltway / Wekiva Parkway

-Western Beltway Part A is an 11-mile segment of highway between Florida 50 and U.S. 441 opened in 2000 at a cost of $237 million.
-Apopka, Ocoee, and Winter Garden were advocates for building the Western Beltway.
-State Senator Daniel Webster helped secure funding for the project and is why the highway bears his name.
-Originally the Part A of the beltway was to travel on an alignment east of Ocoee.
+The cities of Apopka, Ocoee and Winter Garden were advocates for building the Western Beltway.
+State Senator Daniel Webster helped secure funding for the project.
+Originally Western Beltway Part A of the beltway was proposed along an alignment east of Ocoee.
 However Winter Garden and Ocoee instead opted to have the toll road travel between their respective cities.
-Rapid growth of all three cities followed the 2000-completion of Florida 429 Toll.1
+Part A, an 11-mile segment of SR 429 between SR 50 and U.S. 441, opened in July 2000 at a cost of $237 million.
+Rapid growth of all three cities followed.1

-Part C opened in 2002 at a cost of $120 million.
-The four-mile stretch opened between Florida’s Turnpike and Orange County 435, including the $50-million four-level stack with the turnpike mainline.
-The stack is one of the most expensive interchanges ever constructed in Florida, rising to a height of 80 feet.
-The interchange was built by OOCEA but paid for by Florida’s Turnpike.1
+Western Beltway Part C opened in December 2002 at a cost of $120 million.
+The four-mile stretch opened between Florida’s Turnpike and Orange County 435, including the $50-million four-level interchange with the turnpike mainline.
+Rising to a height of 80 feet, the stack was one of the most expensive interchanges ever constructed in Florida.
+The exchange was built by OOCEA, predecessor to the Central Florida Expressway Authority (CFX) but paid for by Florida’s Turnpike Enterprise (FTE).1

-Part C extension opened December 2005.
-The 13-mile stretch between U.S. 192 and Orange County 435 cost $449 million and was jointly built by OOCEA and Florida’s Turnpike.
-Planning for the toll road dated back more then 15 years and thus development ideas coincided with the road concept.
-Included is the 23,000 acre Horizon West community and Disney’s Western Way.
+Part C extension opened in December 2005.
+The 13-mile stretch between U.S. 192 and Orange County 535 cost $449 million and was jointly built by the OOCEA and FTE.
+Planning for the toll road dated back over 15 years, coinciding with proposed land developments such as the 23,000 acre Horizon West community and Disney’s Western Way.
 Disney donated $7.5 million and 200 acres for the project and received an interchange.
-The west entrance opened to Disney in April 2007.1
+The west entrance to Disney opened in April 2007.1

 The Southwest Connector opened at 7 am on December 8, 2006.
-It meets Interstate 4 two miles south of where the Central Greeneway begins.
-Costs of this segment were included with those associated with the Part C extension.1
+It meets Interstate 4 two miles south from where the Central Greeneway (SR 417) begins.
+Costs of this segment were incorporated the Part C extension.1

 Daniel Webster Western Beltway